ioccc-src/winner/bin/README.md

 ### [new-year.sh](%%REPO_URL%%/bin/new-year.sh)
 </div>

-This tool is used my the [Judges](../judges.html) as part of the final steps to announce a new set of winning IOCCC entries.
+This tool is used by the [Judges](../judges.html) as part of the final steps to announce a new set of winning IOCCC entries.

 Usage: